 - Hours should be rounded to the nearest quarter hour and entered in decimal form on the timecard.
 Examples: One hour and 15 minutes = 1.25 hours, 1½ hours =1.50, and 1¾ hours =1.75.

-Timecards/web-time hours are due on the 1st of each month and students will be paid on or around the 10th of the month.
-It is the students’ responsibility to submit their web-time hours to their supervisors on the 1st of each month.
+Timecards/web-time hours are due every two weeks, and will be paid every two weeks.
+The full payroll schedule is available on the student employment website.
+It is the students’ responsibility to submit their web-time hours on the timesheet due date.
 For departments using paper timecards, the department usually turns in the timecards for student employees.
 All payroll forms and employment contracts must be completed before any payment of earnings will be processed.